Overview of Esophageal Cancer

 Your treatment plan will be determined by your care team based on age, medical history, type and stage of esophageal cancer, and personal preferences.
 Options may include:

-*Offered at the following locations: Baylor University Medical Center at Dallas, Baylor Scott & White Medical Center – Plano and Scott & White Medical Center – Temple
+*Offered at the following locations: Baylor University Medical Center, part of Baylor Scott & White Health, Baylor Scott & White Medical Center – Plano and Scott & White Medical Center – Temple

 Specialized Centers for Esophageal Cancer Care

 The Chest Cancer Research and Treatment Center at Baylor Charles A. Sammons Cancer Center at Dallas is the only program of its kind in North Texas.
 The specialists on the medical staff at the center use advanced techniques to provide expert care for esophageal cancer.

 Scott & White Vasicek Cancer Treatment Center, located in Temple, Texas, offers an integrated care team for gastrointestinal cancer.
 The multidisciplinary group of physicians on the medical staff has the specialized training and the experience necessary to diagnose, evaluate and treat cancers in the GI tract.